A cold can sometimes turn into bronchitis. It's important to know what to expect and when something more serious is going on.

-- Drink fluids every one to two hours unless your doctor has restricted your fluid intake
+- Drink fluids every 1 to 2 hours unless your doctor limits your fluid intake.

-- Follow your doctor's instructions on ways to help clear your mucus.
+- Follow your doctor's directions on ways to clear your mucus.

-- If you are coughing up mucus, note how often you cough as well as the color and amount of the mucus.
+- If you cough up mucus, note how often you cough as well as the color and amount of mucus.
 Report this to your doctor.

-If you have a dry cough and cough up little to no mucus, your doctor may prescribe a cough medicine to suppress your cough.
-He or she may also prescribe an expectorant to help loosen mucus so it can be more easily coughed up.
+If you have a dry cough with little to no mucus, your doctor may prescribe cough medicine.
+They may also recommend an expectorant to help loosen mucus so you can cough it up more easily.